Customer area

 • Electronic CAD: PADS, Xpedition, OrCAD, Altium

-These integrations enable structured management of technical data.
+These integrations enable a structured management of technical data.

-PDM systems like SolidRules InCentro are designed to be multi-CAD and to support heterogeneous environments without constraints.
+PDM solutions such as SolidRules InCentro are designed to be multi-CAD and support heterogeneous environments without constraints.

-The PDM connects the technical world with the business and production environments, creating a continuous flow of information.
+A PDM system connects the engineering world with management and production systems, creating a continuous flow of information.

 It enables:

-• automatic transfer of Bills of Materials to the ERP
+• automatic transfer of bills of materials to the ERP system

 • reduction of data entry errors

-The result is a reliable information chain across the entire company.
+The result is a reliable information chain across the entire organization.

-Solutions like SolidRules InCentro natively integrate PDM with ERP, MES, and other systems, improving overall efficiency.
+Solutions such as SolidRules InCentro natively integrate PDM with ERP, MES, and other systems, improving overall efficiency.

-Is it better to use a CAD-native or an independent PDM?
+• Is it better to use a CAD-native PDM or an independent one?

-• CAD-native PDM → ideal for managing files from a single CAD system
+• CAD-native PDM systems → ideal for managing files within a single CAD environment

-• Independent PDM → multi-CAD, integrable, and more scalable
+• Independent PDM systems → multi-CAD, integrable, and more scalable

-Independent solutions make it possible to involve the entire company and integrate multiple systems.
+Independent solutions make it possible to involve the entire organization and integrate multiple systems.

-Independent PDM systems like SolidRules InCentro offer greater flexibility, especially in complex and multi-CAD environments.
+Independent PDM solutions such as SolidRules InCentro offer greater flexibility, especially in complex and multi-CAD environments.

-Solutions like SolidRules InCentro PDM are designed to:
+Solutions such as SolidRules InCentro PDM are designed to:

 • manage multi-CAD environments